 About the course:

 The motto of Immerse Languages is “Enhance Communication, Enrich Understanding.”
-As a result, the school’s emotional intelligence training is both unique and effective.
+As a result, the school’s Emotional Intelligence Training Courses is both unique and effective.
 Children will be taught many areas of soft skills and how they can improve their day-to-day lives through a 1/2-hour online seminar, which will include brief tasks that will help them embrace change.

 Following that, there will be two courses for emotional intelligence each week for two months.